axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-graylog/_index.md

 ## Sending nested JSON to Graylog

 While sending nested JSON inside GELF is possible, it is not convenient.
-If you use parsing and normalization in syslog-ng and dot notation in field names, use pure JSON instead of GELF to forward your messages.
+If you use parsing and normalization and dot notation in field names, use pure JSON instead of GELF to forward your messages.

 1. On the Graylog side, create a new raw TCP input.

 2. Still in Graylog, once the raw TCP input is ready, add a JSON extractor to it.

-3. On the syslog-ng side, use a network destination combined with a template utilizing format-json as shown in the example below:
+3. On the `syslog-ng` side, use a network destination combined with a template utilizing format-json as shown in the example below:

     ```c
         destination d_jsontcp {